-The Lowell campus ("UMass Lowell" or the "Lowell Campus") is a doctoral-level research university committed to educating students for lifelong success in a diverse world and conducting research and outreach activities that sustain the economic, environmental and social health of the region.
+The Lowell Campus ("UMass Lowell" or the "Lowell Campus") is a doctoral-level research university committed to educating students for lifelong success and conducting hands-on research and outreach that sustains the economic, environmental and social health of the world.

-Located in the historic industrial City of Lowell, approximately 25 miles northwest of Boston, the campus spans more than 125 acres along the Merrimack River on three campus clusters - North, South and East.
-The Lowell Campus had a student body of 10,981 FTE undergraduate and 2,656 FTE graduate students in Fall 2015.
-The Lowell Campus offers four associate's, 121 bachelor's, 48 master's and 34 doctoral degree programs through the College of Fine Arts, Humanities and Social Sciences, the Kennedy College of Sciences, the Francis College of Engineering, the College of Health Sciences, the Manning School of Business and the Graduate School of Education.
-The most recent additions to UMass Lowell's degree inventory are a Master's degree in Finance and Doctoral degrees in Education and in Applied Psychology and Prevention Science.
-During the 2014-2015 academic year, 162 associate's degrees and undergraduate certificates, 2,388 bachelor's degrees and 1,467 advanced degrees/certificates were conferred.
+Located in the historic industrial City of Lowell, approximately 25 miles northwest of Boston, the campus spans more than 125 acres along the Merrimack River in three campus clusters - North, South and East.
+The Lowell Campus had a student body of 11,196 FTE undergraduate and 2,713 FTE graduate students in Fall 2016.
+The Lowell Campus offers four associate's, 111 bachelor's, 48 master's and 28 doctoral degree programs through the College of Fine Arts, Humanities and Social Sciences, the Kennedy College of Sciences, the Francis College of Engineering, the College of Health Sciences, the Manning School of Business and the Graduate School of Education.
+The most recent additions to UMass Lowell's degree inventory are a master's degree in business analytics, engineering management and public administration, and doctoral degrees in education and in applied psychology and prevention science.
+During the 2015-2016 academic year, 138 associate's degrees and undergraduate certificates, 2,333 bachelor's degrees and 1,592 advanced degrees/certificates were conferred.

-UMass Lowell is the third-fastest-rising school on U.S. News & World Report's national universities list over the last five years, gaining 27 spots due to a dramatic transformation driven by the campus's "UMass Lowell 2020" strategic plan.
-Rapid gains have been made in enrollment, retention, student achievement, research expenditures and fundraising.
-Undergraduate enrollment has increased 50 percent since Fall 2007, with 42 percent of full-time undergraduates now living on what had historically been a commuter campus.
-Average SAT scores for incoming freshmen for Fall 2015 are the highest in UMass Lowell history, a combined 1173, up more than 20 points over Fall 2014 and more than 100 points since Fall 2008.
-Since Fall 2010, freshmen retention has increased from 78 to 86 percent, the four-year graduation rate has increased from 26 to 39 percent and the six-year graduation rate has increased from 51 to 56 percent.
-UMass Lowell's 1,000-student Honors College, established in 2014, had a one-year retention rate of 93 percent.
-In recognition of the benefits of small classes in certain gateway courses and labs, the percentage of classes with fewer than 20 students has been increased from 37 to 59 percent since Fall 2008.
-UMass Lowell is recognized by the Carnegie Foundation as a "Research University - High Research Activity" with annual research expenditures exceeding \$66 million.
-Since 2007, the university has secured more than \$135 million in gifts and pledges and increased the endowment from \$37 million to \$82.4 million.
-In 2015, UMass Lowell received a Higher Education Excellence in Diversity (HEED) Award from Insight Into Diversity Magazine, The Education Trust ranked it third in the nation for closing achievement gaps for underrepresented students and The Washington Center for Internships and Academic Seminars named it Public Institution of the Year.
+UMass Lowell is the second-fastest-rising school on U.S. News's national universities list over the last six years, improving by 31 places.
+Its dramatic transformation has been driven by the campus's "2020 Strategic Plan", which led to rapid gains in enrollment, retention, student achievement, research expenditures and fundraising.
+Undergraduate enrollment has increased 63% since Fall 2007, with 42% of full-time undergraduates now living on what had historically been a commuter campus.
+The Fall 2016 incoming class is among the strongest in UMass Lowell history, with an average SAT score of 1171, and an average high school GPA of 3.59.
+Since Fall 2010, freshmen retention has increased from 78 to 85%, the four-year graduation rate has increased from 26 to 38% and the six-year graduation rate has increased from 51 to 56%.
+UMass Lowell's 1,000-student Honors College, established in 2014, had a one-year retention rate of 93%.

+The Lowell Campus continues to receive new honors and accolades.
+In the past year, UMass Lowell received its second consecutive Higher Education Excellence in Diversity (HEED) Award from Insight Into Diversity magazine, reached "Gold" status in STARS (Sustainability Tracking, Assessment and Rating System) from the Association for the Advancement of Sustainability in Higher Education (AASHE), and was honored as a Military Friendly School by G.I.
+Jobs magazine for the seventh consecutive year.